rabbitmq/rabbitmq-website/site/quorum-queue.md

 smaller uneven number of nodes.

 Performance tails off quite a bit for quorum queue node sizes larger than 5.
-We do not recommend running quorum queues on more than 7 RabbitMQ nodes which is the default value of the `x-quorum-queue-size` queue argument.
+We do not recommend running quorum queues on more than 7 RabbitMQ nodes.
+The default quorum queue size is 5 and is controllable using the `x-quorum-queue-size` queue argument.

 #### [Data safety](#data-safety)